maheshrkuruptech/programmingpearls/README.md

     This makes problem to 2 sub problem.
 1. Create a signature.
 2. Collect words with same signature.

     ##### But what if you were given a word and dictionary and have to look-up anagrams?!
-    Sort , Binary Search  and signature.
+    If pre-processing is allowed , then   compute the signature and sort the dictionary words.
+Then do a binary search.

      Create empty hashmap H
      For each word in dictionary of length same as input: